Children of the Free

 In all these sources, you will find that their purpose is never to learn in order to obey and save yourself that way, or to contribute toward your salvation at all.
 No, but their message is always that the Ten Commandments should be learnt and obeyed in order to live a moral life, as a faithful Christian, to the glory of God.

 Now, do not say that you should have nothing to do with Psalm 119 “because that is in the Old Testament.”
-This Psalm is, surely, among the words of Christ that we should let dwell in us richly in all wisdom (see Colossians 3.16).
+This Psalm is, surely, among the words of Christ that we should let dwell in us richly in all wisdom (see Colossians 3:16; Ephesians 5:18-19).

 2. The New Testament Greek word translated “servant” is δοῦλος (doulos): a bond-servant, i.e. a devoted and willing slave (Strong’s Concordance, Greek Dictionary, number 1401).
 Doulos-servants have so much appreciation and respect for their master or mistress, that they consider it a great honour and benefit to themselves to be bound to them; so they have no desire to escape or to be set free.
-This, perversely, is how fallen mankind is toward sin, Paul is saying (see also John 8.34).
-And this is how Christians are toward Christ. ↩︎
+This, perversely, is how fallen mankind is toward sin, Paul is saying (see also John 8:34).
+And this is how Christians are now (or, how we should be) toward Christ. ↩︎

 3. To obey a form or system of doctrine involves believing in it.
 Paul here refers to the Christian form of doctrine that had been delivered (i.e. preached and taught) to the church at Rome. ↩︎